habadam/tk/README.md

 # TK — Technological Kapoo
 ###### Just for hosting some simple html files
-This repository is a place for publiching html files to the web
+This repository is a place for publishing html files to the web

+###Instructions
+1. Create a file within the /files directory
+2. The public url is now: https://tjespe.github.io/tk/files/your-file-name.xx